pietercolpaert/ldfetch/README.md

 For both the browser as the NodeJS framework it adds features specifically for getting RDF resources.

 Supports small extra building blocks:
- * Prefers to read TriG, but also reads N3, turtle, N-Triples, JSON-LD or N-Quads (content-negotiation)
+ * Prefers to read TriG, but also reads N3, turtle, N-Triples, N-Quads, RDFa or JSON-LD (content-negotiation)
  * Returns an N3 store containing the triples for the current document

 NodeJS framework in specific